 Discovering the ways you like to lead is the trick to unlocking your potential.
 Check out HLI’s list of opportunities across the UW to learn and practice leadership– see if any of them appeal to you.

 One way to reflect on your development as a leader, or to identify the ways you’re most comfortable exercising leadership, is through understanding different leadership capacities.
 Students who enroll in the Husky Leadership Certificate program use these capacities to formally reflect on their experiences, but you can do this on your own as well.
 The capacities include:

 More detailed descriptions of these capacities are included in HLI’s Leadership Framework.
 Ask yourself: What are my strengths?
 Where have I demonstrated these capacities in the past?
 In what areas would I like to grow?
-Cultivating leadership allows you to turn your knowledge, skills, and passion into action that makes a difference.
+You can also check out the leadership portfolios of other UW students and think about the ways in which cultivating leadership allows you to turn your knowledge, skills, and passion into action that makes a difference.
 Leaders are made, not born.